aws-samples/aws-deepcomposer-samples/README.md

 #Train a custom model in AWS DeepComposer with Sagemaker

-In this project you will learn how to train a generative adversarial network (GAN) and use your model
+In this project you will learn how to train a generative adversarial network (GAN) and use your model.
+Testing a small change.

 ##What is AWS DeepComposer?